Gun control in Germany: Firearms that do not require a license

 For people over 18 years of age, a license is not required to own a single-shot percussion firearm developed before 1 January 1871, or to own and carry any muzzle-loader with a flintlock or earlier design.
-However, the purchase of black powder or similar in order to actually use the firearms requires a license.
+However, the purchase of black powder or similar in order to use the firearms requires a license.

 Prohibited firearms

 Firearms that are prohibited in Germany may not be owned by anyone except with a special license from the Federal Criminal Police Office, which is only given to manufacturers, exporters, and, on rare occasions, collectors.
 The most important ones are: